Rider and Trip Type Eligibility Determination

 Essential Trips for the DFCS are listed below, in order of priority:

-• Trips to and from technical schools and adult education,
+• Trips to and from technical schools and adult education

-• Trips to and from work experience sites for food stamp recipients,
+• Trips to and from work experience sites for food stamp recipients

-• Trips to and from medical appointments,
+• Trips to and from medical appointments

-• Trips to and from mental health centers,
+• Trips to and from mental health centers

-• Transitional support service trips,
+• Transitional support service trips

-• Other non-TANF trips,
+• Other non-TANF trips

-• Trips to and from substance abuse treatment,
+• Trips to and from substance abuse treatment

-• Trips for Social Service consumers,
+• Trips for Social Service individuals

-• Trips for children in foster care and under child protective services.
+• Trips for children in foster care and under child protective services

 Department of Behavioral Health and Disabilities (DBHDD)